itsmattkc/kcchat-server/README.md

 ## Warning: Unstable

-This code is still considered under development.
+This code is still under development.
 The API/communication protocol is not currently considered stable and may change without warning.
 A stable release/protocol/API may be released at a later date.